turf00/metrics-webapp/README.md

 An example Spring Boot application showing the capturing of metrics related to HTTP requests.

 ## Why

 This section contains some information on design considerations.

-+ Maven was used over Gradle as the build tool as I have more experience with Maven.
++ Maven was used over Gradle as I have more experience with Maven.
 Although for any new projects I would prefer to use Gradle.
 + I was forced to use Junit 4 rather than Junit 5 as code coverage did not appear to work correctly with Jacoco and Junit 5.
++ I used Spring Boot and Spring Web MVC for implementing the APIs that we are going to capture metrics on.
++ Mustache was used as a simple templating language for the very basic UI pages to fetch metrics.
++ In order to remove the need for shared state when possible and to avoid delaying the response back to the client for metric capture overhead, the

 ## Test APIs